ucdrstdenis/The-Awareness/README.md

 This document has not yet been submitted for publishing.
 Please [cite](Citation.md) this repository if you become aware of information that helps your research.

+## To Taylor Swift: I have what's needed to bring the concept of 'feeling the sound' to life.
+We can already start to do it.
+I need a private space to work so nobody else gains awareness.
+Please contact me directly as soon as possible.